From Dim Sum to Roast Duck: 25 Best Cantonese Dishes to Try!

 #1 Shrimp Dumpling (Har gow)

 Har gow are crystal-clear, shrimp dumplings.
-Their smooth and translucent wrappers, are made from tapioca flour and wheat starch, and encase juicy pieces of tender shrimp.
-With their delicate finish, Har Gow is a true test of a chef's dexterity and ability.
+Their smooth and translucent wrappers are made from tapioca flour and wheat starch.
+They encase juicy pieces of tender shrimp, often mixed with bamboo shoots or water chestnuts for added texture.

 #2 Shrimp and pork cup dumplings (Shu mai)

 Siu Mai stands out with its open-top design, revealing a hearty filling of minced pork and shrimp.
-This dim sum staple, with a slightly chewy texture and savoury taste, is a perfect representation of Cantonese culinary expertise and goes well with har gow.
+This dim sum staple has a slightly chewy texture and savoury taste.
+It is a perfect representation of Cantonese culinary expertise and goes well with har gow.

 #3 BBQ pork buns (Char siu bao)